Zegarowski, Alexander lead Creighton past Oklahoma 83-73

-Creighton, which entered the night shooting 47.8%, was held to 36.8%, but still improved its home record to 8-0, with every victory by at least nine points.
-Oklahoma (7-3) and playing away from home for the fifth straight game, lost their second straight and for the third time in the past five games.
+Creighton improved its home record to 8-0, with every victory by at least nine points.
+The Sooners (7-3), playing away from home for the fifth straight game, lost their second straight and for the third time in the past five games.

-”Creighton just had a little upper hand all night,” OU coach Lon Kruger said. ”They were quick to loose balls and quicker on the boards, and had things going the way they wanted to.

 Creighton, up 41-38 at halftime, started the second half on a 13-3 run to go ahead 54-41 with 16:15 to play.
 All five Bluejay starters scored in that burst.